JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 in, such as hardware, and even to a certain degree the specific data that is fed into the program.

 Understanding what the JIT compilers do is important when trying to understand the performance characteristics of a Java program.
-In this blog post I will discuss several techniques that I use to do this.
-I will cover getting basic traces for a particular compilation, as well as actual debugging using a debugger tool.
+In this blog post I will show off several techniques that I use to debug what a JIT compiler is doing.
+This is not a post focussed on beginners.
+Though, it might give some inspiration to a beginner for things they might want to learn about.

-Note that I will be focussing on the HotSpot JVM particulars, and will _not_ be explaining how to read assembly code, or how certain optimizations work, other than a brief description.
 If you wish to know more about a certain topic, you'll have to research it yourself.
-But, maybe this blog post can give a few ideas on where to start.

 1. [Setting the stage](#1-setting-the-stage)
 2. [Getting the assembly of a compiled method](#2-getting-the-assembly-of-a-compiled-method)